ploomber/ploomber/doc/user-guide/deployment.rst

 When the feature engineering process does not match, `training-serving skew <https://ploomber.io/posts/train-serve-skew/>`_ arises.
-This is one of the most common problems when deploying ML models.
-To fix it, Ploomber allows you to compose pipelines: **write your feature generation once and re-use it to compose your training and serving pipelines**; this ensures that the feature engineering code matches exactly.
+Training-serving skew is one of the most common problems when deploying ML models.
+To fix it, Ploomber allows you to compose pipelines: **write your feature generation once and re-use it to organize your training and serving pipelines**; this ensures that the feature engineering code matches precisely.

 Batch processing
 ================

-Ploomber pipelines can be exported to production-grade schedulers for batch processing.
+Ploomber pipelines can export to production-grade schedulers for batch processing.
 Check out our package
 `Soopervisor <https://soopervisor.readthedocs.io/en/stable/index.html>`_, which
 allows you to export to